yoda126/commandline-hangman/README.md

 # commandline-hangman
 School fundamental of javascript assignment

+Download readline-sync package using NPM

-Just run the javascript file with all the files downloaded except testingdata.txt
+Run the javascript file with all the files downloaded except testingdata.txt